Yes, Q-learning Helps Offline In-Context RL

-In this work, we explore the integration of Reinforcement Learning (RL) approaches within a scalable offline In-Context RL (ICRL) framework.
-Through experiments across more than 150 datasets derived from GridWorld and MuJoCo environments, we demonstrate that optimizing RL objectives improves performance by approximately 40% on average compared to the widely established Algorithm Distillation (AD) baseline across various dataset coverages, structures, expertise levels, and environmental complexities.
-Our results also reveal that offline RL-based methods outperform online approaches, which are not specifically designed for offline scenarios.
-These findings underscore the importance of aligning the learning objectives with RL's reward-maximization goal and demonstrate that offline RL is a promising direction for application in ICRL settings.
+Existing offline in-context reinforcement learning (ICRL) methods have predominantly relied on supervised training objectives, which are known to have limitations in offline RL settings.
+In this study, we explore the integration of RL objectives within an offline ICRL framework.
+Through experiments on more than 150 GridWorld and MuJoCo environment-derived datasets, we demonstrate that optimizing RL objectives directly improves performance by approximately 30% on average compared to widely adopted Algorithm Distillation (AD), across various dataset coverages, structures, expertise levels, and environmental complexities.
+Furthermore, in the challenging XLand-MiniGrid environment, RL objectives doubled the performance of AD.
+Our results also reveal that the addition of conservatism during value learning brings additional improvements in almost all settings tested.
+Our findings emphasize the importance of aligning ICRL learning objectives with the RL reward-maximization goal, and demonstrate that offline RL is a promising direction for advancing ICRL.

 View on arXiv@article{tarasov2025_2502.17666, title={ Yes, Q-learning Helps Offline In-Context RL }, author={ Denis Tarasov and Alexander Nikulin and Ilya Zisman and Albina Klepach and Andrei Polubarov and Nikita Lyubaykin and Alexander Derevyagin and Igor Kiselev and Vladislav Kurenkov }, journal={arXiv preprint arXiv:2502.17666}, year={ 2025 } }